 Requesters may also be required to review educational materials.

 UDC management must approve all access requests.

 Physical access to the facility shall not be granted on an “emergency” basis to individuals who have not obtained authorization.
-In the event that an authorized staff member is not available, the manager from the requesting unit must provide written approval to the UDC director or assistant director prior to access being granted.
+In the event that an authorized staff member is not available, the manager from the requesting unit must provide written approval to the UDC director or any of the data center managers prior to access being granted.